 LEGOLAND New York Review and Tips-Planning Guide to help you plan your first and likely many visits to LEGOLAND New York.
 It’s a great day trip from New York City or Upstate New York.
-After a much anticipated year of delay, LEGOLAND New York is finally ready to open this summer.
-While no official opening date has been announced, the announcement should come in the next couple of weeks.
-Until then reservations for a preview event are available on their website.
+After a much anticipated year of delay, LEGOLAND NY is finally open.
+Tickets and reservations can be made through the LEGOLAND New York website.

-For now, LEGOLAND is offering a preview event for season pass holders or for a reduced cost.
-Both require advance reservations.
-The Preview offers access to 6 of the 7 “lands” at LEGOLAND New York.
+LEGOLAND is now open with all 7 “lands” at LEGOLAND New York available to enjoy.
 The first-to-play passes available last year provided us with a special first-to-play preview experience.
 As season pass holders we will continue to update this post as information becomes available.

 Follow Affordablefamilytravel.com on Facebook to get the latest offers and information.

-First Impressions (and second) LEGOLAND New York Review
+First Impressions (and more) LEGOLAND New York Review

 LEGOLAND is a wonderful LEGO experience and LEGOLAND New York really encompasses the LEGO experience with wonderful LEGO displays throughout the park and especially in Miniland.
 LEGOLAND New York only has 1 roller coaster the Dragon and the Dragon’s apprentice for younger kids.
 Noticeably missing was the Great LEGO Race Virtual Reality rollercoaster the BEST ride at LEGOLAND Florida, but hopefully, it will be added eventually.